Geometry-Aware Edge-State Tracking for Resilient Affine Formation Control: SIMULATIONS

+Having validated the proposed theories, we now test the GA-RKF in some practical scenarios.
+Note that we now put the estimators in the control loop, i.e., $\hat{\bm{z}}_{ij,k}$ in Algorithm \ref{alg: GARKF} is used for the local controllers in Table \ref{tab: control laws}.
+We use the tracking error (\ref{equ: def tracking error}) as our main evaluation metric, and the performance of convergence and optimality of AFC are focused on.

+We first set up random edge losses, which cover scenarios S1 and potentially S2 motivated in Section \ref{sec: prob form}\ref{sec: scenario description}.
+We simulate the tracking error across a spectrum of $\lambda_{ij}$s.
+Fig. \ref{fig: in loop sim}(a) shows the tracking error for the proposed algorithm, where both RKF and GA-RKF have a significant improvement on the average tracking error compared with the case where no estimators are implemented, especially under low $\lambda_{ij}$.
+In the particular case where $\lambda_{ij}=0.4$ shown on the right in Fig. \ref{fig: in loop sim}(a), we see that the convergence speed is maintained compared with the $\lambda_{ij}=1$ case, where all edge observations are available, which is used as a experimental bound on the tracking error.

-We show a few topology switching cases for both nominal graphs as shown in Fig. \ref{fig: sim sw} (c) and (d).
-Here, we test the ability of our proposed estimators to maintain stability.
-As can be seen, the "no estimator" case and RKF diverge with topology change whereas conRAL and GA-RKF maintain the convergence.
-The reason for the divergence of "no estimator" is that the underlying graph changes result in different stress matrices for the controller and the new stress matrices do not necessarily exist due to the rigidity requirement.
-For the RKF, the predictions are outdated as soon as the relative dynamics change without the correction of observations.
-As such, a simple maneuver of the systems can cause instability.
-On the other hand, since the geometry estimation is still accurate as the edge losses and node departures do not instantly corrupt the geometric pattern, our proposed estimators conRAL and GA-RKF can maintain the converged state.
-Therefore, they are considered robust to switching topologies, as compared to RKF.
+Fig. \ref{fig: in loop sim} (b) shows another scenario where some agents (followers) are disconnected, which is motivated by S3 in Section \ref{sec: prob form}\ref{sec: scenario description}, and we expect the rest to remain stable and maintain their respective target positions.
+As can be seen, the "No estimator" case and RKF diverge with node failure since the underlying topology change requires a new stabilizing controller, if it exists at all, due to graph rigidity requirements.
+For the RKF, the predictions are outdated as soon as the relative dynamics change without any correction of observations.
+On the other hand, since the geometry estimates are still accurate as the node failures do not instantly corrupt the geometric pattern.
+The remaining nodes estimate the edge as if the failed nodes are keeping the formation, and thus could maintain their target positions.
+As such, we conclude that the GA-RKF algorithm is robust to this node failure case.